accetto/headless-coding-g3/docker/xfce-nodejs/README-dockerhub.md

 #### Installing packages

 I try to keep the images slim.
 Consequently you can encounter missing dependencies while adding more applications yourself.
-You can track the missing libraries on the [Ubuntu Packages Search][ubuntu-packages-search] page and install them subsequently.
+You can track the missing libraries on the [Debian Packages Search][debian-packages-search] page and install them subsequently.

 You can also try to fix it by executing the following (the default `sudo` password is **headless**):